Noninterference Analysis of Irreversible Systems and Reversible Systems Featuring both Nondeterminism and Probabilities: Characteristics of Probabilistic Security Properties

 \end{enumerate}

-We then prove the four results for the $\wbis{\rm pb}$-based properties.
-Let $\calb$ be a probabilistic branching bisimulation witnessing $E_{1} \wbis{\rm pb} E_{2}$. \blue{We show that the equivalence relations $\calb'$ considered for the $\wbis{\rm pw}$-based properties are probabilistic branching bisimulations too}:
+\blue{Next we} prove the four results for the $\wbis{\rm pb}$-based properties.
+Let $\calb$ be a probabilistic branching bisimulation witnessing $E_{1} \wbis{\rm pb} E_{2}$.
+We show that the equivalence relations $\calb'$ considered for the $\wbis{\rm pw}$-based properties are probabilistic branching bisimulations too:

 \begin{enumerate}